-- Students are expected to attend class. - Students cannot take a quiz or turn in papers without attending class (with the exception of very unusual extenuating circumstances). - I recommend students print the lesson notes and bring to class. - Lesson notes will be found on the course web page.
+- Students are expected to attend class. - Students cannot take a quiz or turn in papers without attending class (with the exception of very unusual extenuating circumstances). - I recommend students print the lesson notes (found on the web page) and bring to class to complete. - Lesson notes will be found on the course web page.